-In accordance with the Power of Attorney on file with this office, a copy of this letter is being sent to your authorized representative.
+In accordance with the Power of Attorney on file with this office, a copy of this letter is being sent to you and the original to your authorized representative.

-Sincerely, W. EDWARD WILLIAMS Senior Technical Reviewer, Branch 1 Office of the Associate Chief Counsel (International)
+Sincerely, W. Edward Williams Senior Technical Reviewer, Branch 1 Office of the Associate Chief Counsel (International)